Obama, Romney focus on swing states in late campaigning

-WASHINGTON President Barack Obama and Republican challenger Mitt Romney made their final urgent pleas to voters on Monday in a closing sprint through vital battleground states that will determine who wins their agonizingly close race for the White House.
+COLUMBUS, Ohio President Barack Obama and Republican challenger Mitt Romney engaged in frantic get-out-the-vote efforts and made final pleas to voters in a sprint through battleground states that will determine who wins their agonizingly close White House race on Tuesday.

-Both candidates sought to whip up strong turnout from supporters and to sway independent voters to their side in the last hours of a race that polls showed was deadlocked nationally.
-Obama had a slight lead in the eight or nine battleground states that will decide the race on Tuesday's Election Day.
+Both candidates sought to generate strong turnout from supporters and to sway independent voters to their side in the last hours of a race that polls showed was deadlocked nationally.
+Obama had a slight lead in the eight or nine battleground states that will decide the race on Tuesday.

 The latest Reuters/Ipsos national poll of likely voters, a daily tracking poll, gave Obama a slight edge, with 48 percent support compared to Romney's 46 percent.
 The difference was within the 3.4 percentage point credibility interval, which allows for statistical variation in Internet-based polls.

-The president, with a final day itinerary that included stops in Wisconsin, Ohio and Iowa, urged voters to stick with him.
+The president, with a final-day itinerary that included stops in Wisconsin, Ohio and Iowa, urged voters to stick with him and trust that his economic policies are working.
+He traveled with rocker Bruce Springsteen.

-The Democratic incumbent, appearing in Madison, Wisconsin, drew a large crowd that was warmed up by Bruce Springsteen and reprised the main theme of the campaign: who can do a better job on the economy.

-"This should not be that complicated," Obama said.
-"We tried our ideas; they worked.
-The economy grew.
-We created jobs.
-Deficits went down.
-We tried their ideas; they didn't work.
-The economy didn't grow, not as many jobs, and the deficit went up."

-Romney's final day included stops in Florida, Virginia, Ohio and New Hampshire.
-In Lynchburg, Virginia, he told supporters: "One final push is going to get us there."

-To supporters in Sanford, Florida, Romney said: "If you believe we can do better, if you believe America should be on a better course, if you're tired of being tired, then I ask you to vote for real change."
+"When I'm elected, the economy and the American job market will still be stagnant, but I'm not going to waste any time complaining about my predecessor," Romney said in Columbus.

+"I'm not just going to take office on January 20.
+I'm going to take responsibility for that office," he said.

 The candidates are seeking to piece together the 270 Electoral College votes needed for victory in the state-by-state battle for the presidency.
-Despite the close national opinion polls, Obama has an easier path to victory: if he won the three states he was visiting on Monday - Wisconsin, Ohio and Iowa - then he would likely carry the day.
+Despite the close national opinion polls, Obama has an easier path to victory: If he wins the three states he was visiting on Monday - Wisconsin, Ohio and Iowa - then he would likely carry the day.

 OHIO COULD BE DECISIVE